Jason Statham Workout and Diet

 ‘When I’m getting ready for a movie, let’s just say my diet is The Antisocial Diet.
 I don’t go to restaurants.
 I don’t eat what I really want to eat.
 I don’t eat much…Lots of proteins and greens.
 And I don’t eat with people, because there’s a tendency to get social, and then to overeat.’

-Jason Statham’s Fitness Routine
+Jason Statham’s Workout Routine

 Disciplined As A SEAL